Seeing Black-capped Siskin in Guatemala

 Black-capped Siskin (Spinus atriceps) is endemic to the highlands of Guatemala and the neighboring Mexican state of Chiapas.
 In Guatemala, this siskin occurs mainly above 2000 m (6560 ft).

 In Guatemala, Black-capped Siskin occurs in coniferous and pine-oak woodlands and forests, as well as on cloud forest edge.

-Get in touch to organize your tour for watching Black-capped Siskin in Guatemala.
+Get in touch to organize your tour for watching Black-capped Siskin and other regional endemic birds in Guatemala.

 Photographs of Black-capped Siskin seen during CAYAYA BIRDING tours in Guatemala